 Although the IDS or server acting as the detector knows what it wants to filter, it does not know where to send the request.
-To avoid burdening an already busy system, we offload this to another box, which we will call a filter manager (FM).
+To avoid burdening an already busy system and to avoid revealing the existence of an IDS, we offload this to another system, which we will call a filter manager (FM).
 The IDS is simply configured with the address of its local FM, and sends all its filtering requests there (Figure 1).

 An FM needs to map an IP address to be filtered to the address of the border patrol handling traffic from that IP address.
 There are many ways to do this, but our preferred solution is to use a peer-to-peer flooding protocol to distribute digitally signed bindings to all FMs worldwide.
-This is essentially the same robust flooding mechanism as was proposed for Push DNS[?], and is extremely resilient to attack.
+This is essentially the same robust flooding mechanism as was proposed for Push DNS [12], and is extremely resilient to attack.